rosmed/rosmed.github.io/tutorials/smarttemplate/description.markdown

 ---
 layout: page
-title: SmartTemplate Description Package - MRI-Guided Robot-Assisted Prostate Biopsy
+title: Tutorial on MRI-Guided Robot-Assisted Prostate Biopsy
 permalink: /tutorials/smarttemplate/description.html
 ---

-# SmartTemplate Description Package
+# ROS Robot Description Package for SmartTemplate

 Before proceeding with the tutorial steps, it is essential to understand the SmartTemplate robot description provided in the `smart_template_description` package.
 This package contains the Unified Robot Description Format (URDF) files that define the robot's structure, kinematics, joint limits, and sensor configurations.